Become a member | Log in

 History

-The initial aim was to secure funding to develop common resources such as training, information sources and campaigning to achieve greater social impact.
-By 1983 the first two paid staff were employed thanks to a grant from the Greater London Council.
-A first National Director was appointed in 1989 and, all the while, membership grew steadily.
-In 1984, in the midst of the miners’ strike, membership increased by 80% and by 1994 we had over 800 members.
-By the new millennium, there were nearly 1,000.
+They decided the organisation’s aims were to develop common resources such as training, information sources and to campaign to achieve greater social impact.
+By 1983 the first two paid staff were employed.
+In 1989 its first National Director started and, all the while, membership grew steadily.
+In 1984, in the midst of the miners’ strike, membership increased by 80% to over 800 members.
+By the time we reached the millennium, there were nearly 1,000 members.

 Latest News